I can’t seem to out-run my depressed state of mind.Tweet

 As of late, my mind is so full of pain that I can’t write.
-All I do is stare into the vastness of the white screen, only managing a word or two.
-Then, I stare some more; just waiting for what usually comes easy to me.
+All I do is stare into the vastness of the white screen, managing only a word or two.
+Then, I stare some more – just waiting for what usually comes easily to me.
 But… Nothing.

 A progressively depressed state of mind.

-They are getting worse, every one!
+They are getting worse, every one of them!
 It’s so turbulent, I’ve gotten to the point where I am frightened for myself.
-Nonetheless, somehow, I remain vigilant, albeit with less strength and conviction, but, I’m still willing to fight on.
-As far as I’m concerned this is a very good sign.
+Nonetheless, somehow, I remain vigilant, albeit with less strength and conviction, but I’m still willing to fight on.
+As far as I’m concerned, this is a very good sign.

 At the same time, I must evaluate the what and the why of my current circumstance.
 And in order to do that, I need to ask myself these questions.
 “What factors are driving my episode?” and “Why am I not moving past it?”

-What lies at the core of my intense interior upheaval, is the one thing that always crashes the plane.
-Forgetting that I am ill and I cannot take on the world like I was once able to.
+What lies at the core of my intense interior upheaval, is the one thing that always crashes the plane: forgetting that I am ill, and I cannot take on the world like I was once able to.
 Sadly, I have blatantly ignored this fact, and because of it, I am paying a huge price.
-But dammit, I want to fulfill my purpose and start moving again.
-Depression and PTSD have away of reminding me that they are still here, very much alive.
+But damn it, I want to fulfill my purpose and start moving again.
+Depression and PTSD have a way of reminding me that they are still here, very much alive.

-With the release of Lemonade Stand Vol. III, I have understandable been busy.
-I believe so much in the book that I pushed myself; I mean, a collaborative work of people from the services, telling their story of PTSD, How could I not spread the word?
+With the release of Lemonade Stand Vol. III, I have understandably been busy.
+I believe so much in the book that I pushed myself; I mean, a collaborative work of people from the services, telling their story of PTSD, how could I not spread the word?

-So then, it’s my insistence to keep trying, to test my limitations that gets me into mental pearl, that’s the why, I forget about taking care of myself.
+So then, it’s my insistence to keep trying, to test my limitations, that gets me into mental peril.
+That’s the why – I forget about taking care of myself.
 Consequently, I end up locked in a traumatic and depressed state of mind.

-How I got myself over the edge is the what part.
+How I got myself over the edge is the ‘what’ part.
 I have come to learn that it’s exhaustion for one, but more impactful than that is the post-traumatic symptoms colliding with the outside world.
-The what includes, busy and crowed areas, sudden noise, people who won’t make good decisions.
+The ‘what’ includes busy and crowded areas, sudden noise, people who won’t make good decisions.

 “In our toughest of times, it’s even more imperative that we take stalk of all that we can extract gratitude from”.– Jonathan Arenburg

-An example of this is, those who speed.
+An example of this is: those who speed.
 They increase their risk of hurting themselves and others.
-Their oblivious demeanour is traumatic for me.
-Because they put others at risk, thus they, by default potentially put me in a position to witness the tragic outcome; what’s worse, I may be forced to render assistance which is something I know I can’t do.
-My autopilot switch has taken one too many hits over the years and like me, it’s worn and nonfunctional.
-“How dare they put me in that position”.
+Their oblivious demeanor is traumatic for me.
+Because they put others at risk, they, by default potentially put me in a position to witness the tragic outcome.
+What’s worse, I may be forced to render assistance – which is something I know I can’t do.
+My autopilot switch has taken one too many hits over the years and like me, it’s worn and non-functional.
+“How dare they put me in that position?!”

-Having the distinction of having seen the consequences of speeding, I am obviously, taken back to moments where I and my colleges did what we could to save the occupants.
-Perhaps most infuriating is the fact that they fail to see that their reckless behaviour requires, in some instances, the ultimate sacrifice on behalf of the emergency service workers, trying to safe them from themselves.
+Having the distinction of having seen the consequences of speeding, I am taken back to moments where my colleagues and I did what we could to save the occupants.
+Perhaps most infuriating is the fact that they fail to see that their reckless behaviour requires, in some instances, the ultimate sacrifice on behalf of the emergency service workers, trying to save them from themselves.
 Frankly, this pisses me off.